tskit-dev/pyslim/docs/vignette_coalescent_diversity.md

                   for m in site.mutations]) for site in ts.sites()])
 ```

-To do this, we used {meth}`.SLiMTreeSequence.individuals_alive_at` to find the individuals
+To do this, we used the `time=t` argument to :meth:`tskit.TreeSequence.samples`
-alive at each of the two times (0 and 100 generations ago);
+to find the nodes alive at each of the two times (0 and 100 generations ago);
-extracted the list of nodes corresponding to each of these lists of individuals,
 then computed an array ``p`` of allele frequencies, with one row per site,
 the first column giving the frequency among the initial generation,
 and the second giving the frequency at the end.